 Led by the UN Environment Programme and the UN Food and Agriculture Organization, the Decade on Ecosystem Restoration serves as “a rallying call for the protection and revival of ecosystems all around the world, for the benefit of people and nature.”
 This is our chance to halt the degradation of ecosystems, restore previously degraded areas, and step into a new reality — one where we’ve truly done everything we can to reduce our climate change impact.

-On June 5th 2021, World Environment Day, the UN will officially launch the initiative and will provide a digital gathering place for everyone that’s interested in + working on restoration.
+On June 5th 2021, World Environment Day, the UN will officially launch the initiative and will provide a digital gathering place for everyone that’s interested in working on restoration.
 Here, they'll be able to find projects, partners, and funding — and if needed, learn everything they need to know to ensure the success of their efforts.
-We’re honored and excited to join with other organizations around the world to restore our planet, one tree at a time!
+We’re honoured and excited to join other organizations around the world to restore our planet by planting trees!

 Forests are our specialty, but we aren’t the only ones concerned about them.
 According to the UN, “we are losing about 4.7 million hectares of tropical forest every year, an area the size of the Dominican Republic or Slovakia, often to make space for agricultural commodities such as palm oil and beef.”
-What remains can be further degraded by logging, firewood cutting, pollution, wildfires, and the onslaught of native pests — and, of course, the pressures of relentless human expansion + dramatically shifting climatic conditions.
+What remains can be further degraded by logging, firewood cutting, pollution, wildfires, and the onslaught of native pests — and, of course, the pressures of relentless human expansion and climate change.

-And the benefits are profound: healthy trees + forests sequester carbon, filter and absorb air pollutants, release oxygen for us to breathe, provide wildlife habitat, hold the soil together, grow food and medicine, protect us from UV rays, slow the flow of stormwater, and so much more.
+The benefits of planting trees are profound: healthy trees and forests sequester carbon from the atmosphere, filter and absorb air pollutants, release oxygen for us to breathe, provide wildlife habitat, hold the soil together, grow food and medicine, protect us from UV rays, slow the flow of stormwater, and so much more.
 Want to help us restore forests around the world?
 Plant a tree today!

 You may not think of farmlands as ecosystems, but in many ways they are — and they now cover over 1/3 of the Earth’s land surface.
 In addition to “supplying us with food, fodder, and fiber, arable fields and pastures host a bewildering variety of organisms from bats and birds to beetles and worms as well as considerable tree cover.”